 No highway objection to this proposal.
-The figures put forward showing the additional trips to the site as a result of the split units into three have been calculated and it is considered that this would not result in additional harm to the surrounding highway network.
-The amount of parking on the site is sufficient for any additional customers the additional units may attract.
+The figures submitted showing the additional trips to the site as a result of the mezzanine floor have been calculated and it is considered that this would not result in additional harm to the surrounding highway network.
+The amount of parking on the site is sufficient for any additional customers this small increase in floor area may attract.

-The development is in accordance with the NPPF Section 9, policy CP10 of the local Plan Part 1 and DM18 of the local Plan Part 2.
+The development is in accordance with the NPPF Section 9, policy CP10 of the local Case No: 20/00324/FUL

+Plan Part 1 and DM18 of the local Plan Part 2.